airnativeextensions/nativeextensions-documentation/docs/nativewebview/index.md

 As with all our extensions you get access to a year of support and updates as we are continually improving and updating the extensions for OS updates and feature requests.

 ## Documentation

-This [documentation site](https://docs.airnativeextensions.com/nativewebview/) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/nativewebview/).
+The [Wiki](https://github.com/distriqt/ANE-NativeWebView/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](https://docs.airnativeextensions.com/asdocs/nativewebview).

 More information here: